rotki/rotki/docs/api.rst

    :reqjson list[string][optional] owner_addresses: A list of evm addresses.
 If provided, only nfts owned by these addresses will be returned.
    :reqjson string[optional] name: Optional nfts name to filter by.
    :reqjson string[optional] collection_name: Optional nfts collection_name to filter by.
    :reqjson string[optional] ignored_assets_handling: A flag to specify how to handle ignored assets.
 Possible values are `'none'`, `'exclude'` and `'show_only'`.
 You can write 'none' in order to not handle them in any special way (meaning to show them too).
 This is the default.
-You can write 'exclude' if you want to exlude them from the result.
+You can write 'exclude' if you want to exclude them from the result.
 And you can write 'show_only' if you want to only see the ignored assets in the result.

    **Example Response**: